fruttasecca/kendall/README.md

  - cmake CMakeLists.txt
  - make (this will build the example as kendall and the tests as kendallTest)

-You might need to enable c++11 to compile.
+You might need to enable c++11 to compile (and the package build-essential should probably be installed if you are using cmake).